Self Control (Raf song): Chart performance

-In the United States, Branigan's cover became her 3rd and last top 10 entry.
+In the United States, Branigan's cover became her third and last top 10 entry, peaking at No. 4.
 In Canada, the track reached No. 1 on both the pop and AC charts.
 Both the Raf original and Branigan's version of "Self Control" entered the German top 20 in May 1984: on 25 June, Branigan's single attained the No. 1 position, where it remained for six weeks, while Raf's version occupied the No. 2 spot.

 "Self Control" also topped the charts in Austria, Denmark, Finland, Portugal, South Africa and Sweden, while reaching No. 2 in Norway, No. 3 in Ireland, No. 3 in Australia and No. 5 in the UK.

 Raf's version surpassed the success of Branigan's only in his native Italy, where her single reached No. 16.
 The only other territory where Raf topped the charts was in Switzerland.
 His single debuted in the Swiss top 30 at No. 7 on 17 June, the same week Branigan's version debuted at No. 24.
 The following week, Raf's single climbed to No. 2.
 Branigan's single, however, rose to No. 1.
 In their third week, Raf's version supplanted Branigan's at number 1, but she regained the top spot in the fourth week and the two versions would remain there, Branigan at No. 1 and Raf at No. 2, for three more weeks.

 In their seventh week on the charts, Raf fell to No. 3, below "Wake Me Up Before You Go-Go" by Wham!, while Branigan held at No. 1.
 Their eighth week on the charts saw Raf regain the No. 2 spot behind Branigan.
 The following week the Wham! single moved back to No. 2 and Raf fell three spaces, but Branigan held firm.
 In their tenth week on the charts, Wham! fell to No. 5, Raf fell two more spots, and Branigan maintained pole position.

 Finally, on the week of 26 August, "Such a Shame" by Talk Talk moved Branigan out of the number-one spot, though she would remain in the top five for another three weeks.
 Branigan's record spent a total of 16 weeks in the Swiss top 30, including 12 weeks in the top five and eight weeks at No. 1.
 Branigan's version eventually became the most successful single of 1984 in both Germany and Switzerland.